 A single identifiable observation, assertion or procedure SHOULD usually be represented by a single Act class instance containing an appropriate SNOMED CT expression.

-A single Act class instance SHOULD be used to represent an integral combination of facets applicable to a single identifiably observation, assertion or procedure.
+A single Act class instance SHOULD be used to represent an integral combination of facets applicable to a single identifiable observation, assertion or procedure.
 Some examples of integral combination are shown below.
 The common feature of these is that together they represent a finding with a distinct pattern and a shared life history.

 A combination of findings is a part of a single recognizable condition